Alexandra Harrington: Professional career

 assistant director of the Global Institute for Health and Human Rights.

 In addition to being director of studies for the International Law Association of Colombia and a member (affiliate) of the International Law Association Committee on the Role of International Law in Sustainable Natural Resource Management for Development, Harrington is an expert for the International Centre for Trade and Sustainable Development, and has previously consulted for the Commission for Environmental Cooperation of the North American Agreement on Environmental Cooperation.

 Harrington also serves as Lead Counsel for Peace, Justice and Governance at the Centre for International Sustainable Development Law and is a member of the board of governors.

 In 2018 Harrington was awarded Fulbright Canada Research Chair in Global Governance, conducting her research on the role of treaty regimes in global governance at the Balsillie School of International Affairs in Waterloo, Canada.

+Harrington also hosted a multilateral environmental agreements (MEAs) bootcamp organized by the Youth Plastic Action Network and the Children and Youth Major Group (CYMG) in 2025, which trained over 2,000 individuals on the workings of UN environmental processes.

 Publications

 Harrington has edited or contributed to over 40 peer-reviewed publications and policy reports.